dhh1128/kila/honorifics.md

 ta | respect for an older generation, as when a child addresses a great aunt z+&lt;honorific&gt; (one word), read as "zx &lt;honorific&gt;" | the definite article before the honorific means that the person is the prototype or epitome of the honorific.
 If no honorific follows "z", the preceding honorific becomes definite. id+&lt;honorific&gt; (one word), read as "i dx &lt;honorific&gt;" | the possessive before the honorific means that the honorific has special significance to the speaker; in a series of honorifics, ones using this pattern come last.
-If no honorific follows "id", the preceding honorific becomes possessive/special. melkor | governor, ruler, king, queen leid | lord or lady medior | doctor lojior | scholar, PhD lejor | lawyer dam | woman, feminine ai | man, masculine cer | dear, beloved
+If no honorific follows "id", the preceding honorific becomes possessive/special. melkr | governor, ruler, king, queen leid | lord or lady medir | doctor lojir | scholar, PhD lejr | lawyer dam | woman, feminine ai | man, masculine cer | dear, beloved